braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

   "email_address": (string) email address for this event, "ip_pool": (string) IP pool used for message sending, "user_agent": (string) description of the user's system and browser for the event, "machine_open": (string) Indicator of whether the email was opened by an automated process, such as Apple or Google mail pre-fetching.
-Currently "true" or null, but additional granularity (e.g., "Apple" or "Google" to indicate which process made the fetch) may be added in the future., "esp": (string) ESP related to the event (SparkPost or SendGrid), "from_domain": (string) sending domain for the email, "is_amp": (boolean) indicates that this is an AMP event
+Currently "true" or null, but additional granularity (such as "Apple" or "Google" to indicate which process made the fetch) may be added in the future., "esp": (string) ESP related to the event (SparkPost or SendGrid), "from_domain": (string) sending domain for the email, "is_amp": (boolean) indicates that this is an AMP event